Donya82/Blinking-Bird-/README.md

 3. For rpi: in the terminal, do python3 Bird.py

-4. Once game has started take use the potentiometer to move the "@" up and down in order to avoid the "!" once the screen advises you switch to the second player.
+4. Once game has started use the potentiometer to move the "@" up and down in order to avoid the "!" once the screen advises you switch to the second player.
+After both players have played the winner will be prompted to add their name via VM terminal to the hishscore board.

 external libraries used: Grovepi, Random, Flask, grove_rgb_lcd, numpy, requests, Dict, Lists, pathlib, uuid, json